stellaselena/PG6100-bookexam/README.md

 ## Eureka
 To view Eurekas dashboard and services registered, uncomment Eureka's port in docker-compose.yml, dashboard will be accessible from `localhost:8761`

-## Extra features
-In addition to the requirements for the exam, some extra features are implemented, such as:
-- 2 AMQP communications (In addition to one required where a store module subscribes to the queue containing new books that a user wants to sell):
-    - When a user is registered, a member profile is created for the given user.
-This is done using AMQP (RabbitMQ)
-- Added Hystrix to Members to handle book service downtime
-- Added a third REST API - Store:
-    - All endpoints provide POST, PUT, PATCH, GET and DELETE methods.
-    - At least one local and E2E test for each endpoint.
-    - Protected by Spring Security, Redis used as a shared storage for authentication data.
-    - **Some of Store's features**:
-        - Get all books that students have posted for sale.
-        - Get last 10 books that were posted for sale.
-        - If member wishes to sell the book via library, he first needs to verify that the library has that book, then he can notify the library that he is offering to sell a copy of the book for a certain price.
-If a member chooses to post directly to store, he doesn't have to constraint himself to library's existing books.
-- Besides the requirement to have one main REST API with CRUD abilities, there are two additional APIS that have at least one POST, PUT, PATCH (Json merge patch),and some other features such as filtering after certain book prices, member names, or books.
-- For more details, refer to the comments for local & E2E tests.